 Once we arrived, we ordered our meat pies and ginger beer from the window of the portable restaurant.
 It was similar to a food truck, but it seemed pretty stationary at the corner where it was situated.
 We arrived slightly before the lunch rush, so we were able to watch the crowd as we sat nearby and dined.

-Final Thoughts on Harry’s and the Best Cheap Eats in Sydney, Australia
+Final Thoughts on Harry’s as the Best Food in Sydney, Australia